lgalke/al-folio/_posts/2019-07-17-the-lottery-ticket-hypothesis.md

 </figure>
 </center>

-Learning rate warmup can help to find winning tickets for deeper models\[\^lth\].
+Learning rate warmup can help to find winning tickets for deeper models[^lth].
-In follow-up work, the authors have introduced a different technique to deal with deeper models: late resetting\[\^lth-at-scale\].
+In follow-up work, however, the authors have introduced a different technique to deal with deeper models: late resetting[^lth-at-scale].
-With late resetting, the weights are not resetted to their values before the first training iteration but to some values very early in the training process (after about one to five iterations).
+With late resetting, the weights are reset to values early in the training process instead of strictly to their initial values.
-Learning rate warm-up is not necessary anymore.
+Hence, learning rate warm-up is not necessary anymore.
 Late resetting is specifically important to find winning tickets for deeper models.

 #### winning tickets outside of the image domain

 Is the lottery ticket phenomenon an artefact of supervised image classification with feed-forward convolutional nets nets or does it generalize to other domains?
-Yu et al.
-[^lth-nlp] could show that winning tickets also exist in reinforcement learning and natural language processing architectures.
+Yu et al.[^lth-nlp] could show that winning tickets also exist in reinforcement learning and natural language processing architectures.
 Their experiments include classic control problems, Atari games, LSTMs, and Transformers.
-They could find winning tickets for all architectures, which suggests, that the LTH phenomenon is not restricted to supervised image classification but might be a general property of deep neural nets.
+They managed to find winning tickets for all architectures.
+This suggests that the LTH phenomenon is not restricted to supervised image classification but might be a general property of deep neural nets.

 #### transfer of winning tickets and importance of structure

-**TODO: remove redundant info**
+So far, the procedure to identify winning tickets is still expensive as it involves several full training passes.
+How can we still benefit from the winning tickets?
+Can we transfer them to other tasks such that only a small fraction of weights need to be learned for the target task?

 Several works have analyzed whether winning tickets are transferable across tasks within the image domain[^trf1][^trf2].
 Both works suggest that winning tickets are transferable across tasks.